-Applying for a job in graphic design for the first time can sometimes be very intimidating.
-Usually, employers will advertise a position and ask that you have at least 3 years’ experience, within the design industry.
-In this environment, being a recent graduate and not having any experience at all, can be discouraging, to say the least.
-For example, the greatest designer in the world could apply for the same position as you, but if that person doesn’t get on well with the team, they’re not going to be hired.
-Employers are actually looking for great people, not just their skill set.
-Graduate designers often showcase their technical talents foremost.
-However, designers who are determined, enthusiastic and passionate about wanting to learn have an advantage over some people.
-Having said that, showcasing both is very important too– best of both worlds, right?
+Applying for a job in graphic design for the first time might be a daunting experience.
+Employers will often advertise a position and want at least three years of expertise in the design business.
+Being a fresh graduate with little experience may be depressing in this climate, to say the least.
+For example, the best designer in the world might apply for the same job as you, but if they don't get along with the team, they won't get hired.
+Employers are searching for exceptional people, not just outstanding skills.
+Graduate designers frequently emphasize their technical abilities first.
+Designers who are driven, energetic, and passionate about learning, on the other hand, have an advantage over others.
+Having said that, showing both is critical as well—the best of both worlds, right?

-Preparing for a design interview can be nerve-wracking and exciting all at the same time (especially if you have an MD of a company with three other designers in the room with you).
-You have your portfolio, your resumé and you’re told to just be yourself and you’ll be fine.
-It’s that simple, right?
-Well, it actually is.
-Every interview I have ever been to before getting my junior designer position, I have always overthought the interview process.
-I would prepare myself for questions I wouldn’t even know was going to be asked, to the point that I would sound robotic in my approach when meeting the employer.
-In hindsight, your skills can be taught but your attitude and the way you carry yourself is everything!
-At the same time, you should probably be prepared for criticism of your work.
-You might think it's amazing – but when a team of professionals are in the room there will be some comments.
-Do not feel disheartened, these rational comments on your work are something you will appreciate.
+Preparing for a design interview can be both nerve-racking and thrilling (especially if you have an MD of a company with three other designers in the room with you).
+You've got your portfolio and resumé, and you've been encouraged to just be yourself and everything would be OK.
+Isn't it that simple?
+It is, in fact, true.
+I overthink the interview process in every interview I've ever had before earning my junior designer employment.
+I would prepare myself for questions I had no idea would be asked, to the point where I would sound robotic while meeting with the employer.
+In retrospect, your talents can be taught, but your attitude and demeanour are everything!
+At the same time, you should probably be prepared to get feedback on your work.
+You may think it's incredible, but when a team of specialists is there, there will be some remarks.
+Do not be discouraged; these sensible critiques on your work will be appreciated.

-I remember at university, we sometimes had weeks or even months to complete a project and it felt like we had all the time in the world to get the project done until your deadline was Friday at 9 am and it's currently 8:59 am and you still haven't completed your work.
-Well, those short deadlines are exactly the reality of working within the design industry.
-Don't get me wrong, yes, some projects take longer than others but the majority of projects have a very quick turn out.
-Remember when you spent a week on that logo design?
-Forget that.
-That logo design needs to be designed and sent to the client by the end of the day.
-That brochure, letterhead, business card and compliment slip?
-You have two days max!
+I recall having weeks or even months to complete a project at university and feeling like we had all the time in the world to get it done until your deadline was Friday at 9 a.m. and it's now 8:59 a.m. and you still haven't finished your work.
+Short deadlines are, unfortunately, a reality of working in the design profession.
+Don't get me wrong: some tasks take longer than others, but the bulk of jobs are completed quickly.
+Remember how you worked for a week on that logo design?
+Forget it.
+That logo design must be completed and sent to the client before the end of the day.
+What happened to the brochure, letterhead, business card, and compliment slip?
+You just have two days!

-When you think you have finished a project, before you know it you are making a revision, after tweak, after edit and spending hours working with your team alongside the client to get the artwork perfect.
-Sometimes this can be challenging as a designer because you feel like the job is endless.
-But once the client has signed off the final concept, and you have the ‘‘newfinalestfinalforsure.psd' saved, it feels amazing, right?
+When you think you've finished a project, before you know it, you're revising, tweaking, editing, and spending hours working with your team and the customer to get the artwork just right.
+As a designer, this might be difficult since you feel like your work is never ending.
+But, after the customer has approved the final concept and you have the "newfinalestfinalforsure.psd' saved, it feels incredible, doesn't it?

-When you start a new career in graphic design, you may feel like you are expected to know everything about what to do and every shortcut in Photoshop and Illustrator.
-After all, that's what I thought.
-That said, don’t be afraid to ask questions.
-You might feel like you're being a pest, but you're not.
-No matter how silly they are, your team are there to help you.
-Having said that, If you ask someone for feedback, don't act hurt or surprised if not all of it is positive.
-Feedback should be constructive, to point out what can be changed, improved or removed.
-It’s not at all personal, it’s to help you build on your skills and grow and improve as a designer.
+When you begin a new job in graphic design, you may feel as if you are expected to know all there is to know about what to do and every Photoshop and Illustrator shortcut.
+After all, that's what I reasoned.
+Don't be scared to ask questions, though.
+You may feel like you're bothering them, but you're not.
+Your team is there to aid you, no matter how ridiculous they are.
+However, if you ask someone for input, don't seem startled or wounded if not all of it is favourable.
+Constructive feedback should be provided to highlight what can be changed, improved, or deleted.
+It is not intended to be personal; rather, it is intended to assist you in developing your abilities and growing as a designer.